 Accelerate Data Acquisition

-Speed unloads up to 7X with parallel query technology.
-Performance scales linearly in volume . . . extract billions of rows in minutes!
+FACT speeds unloads up to 7x with parallel query technology.
+Performance scales linearly in volume, allowing you to extract billions of rows in minutes.Learn more

 Data Ready for Everyone

-Produce flat files that any application can use.
-Plug into and feed ETL operations and offline reorgs.
-Archive your data.
-Migrate your VLDB.
+FACT produces flat files that any application can use.
+Plug into and feed ETL operations and offline reorgs, archive your data, migrate your databases, and more.Learn more

 "We have used FACT for almost 10 years to speed Oracle table unloads.
 We tried multiple alternatives and nothing could beat FACT's extraction speed."

-"FACT is an essential component of our banking application because it, along with CoSort, produces faster and cheaper results than any ETL tool."
+"FACT is an essential component of our banking application because it, along with CoSort, runs faster and cheaper than any legacy ETL technology can."

 Fast Extract Tables from: